WeblateOrg/weblate/docs/admin/access.rst

 ------------------------
 These roles and groups are created upon installation.
 The built-in roles are always kept up to date by the database migration when upgrading.
 Custom changes are not lost.
-To define your own set of permissions, please define a new role for that.
+Please define a new role if you want to define your own set of permissions.

 List of privileges
 ++++++++++++++++++